Tech start-ups: the last refuge of Spanish optimism

 The firm is promising to teach Spaniards initially for free, and then for a low price, improving their job prospects in a country where English is less widely spoken than in many other Western European countries.

-This story was refiled to correct the spelling of Quechua in the seventh paragraph
+(This story was refiled to correct spelling of Quechua in seventh paragraph)